NASA-PDS/registry/diagrams/README.md

 ## Pre-requisites

+- Brew (for MacOS/Linux users)
+- Chocolatey (for Windows users)
-- Python 3.6.8 or higher
+- Python 3.9.0 or higher

+> At the time of writing this document, Python 3.9 is the required version for everyone on PDS.
+Please confirm with project leads to ensure you're using the latest Python version.

 ## Providers